junxit/us-congress-bills-110/bill.md

 ---
 legis-num: H.R.
 3564
 congress: 110th CONGRESS
-session: 1st Session
+session: 2d Session
-chamber: IN THE SENATE OF THE UNITED STATES
+chamber: In the Senate of the United States,
 ---

 # H.R.
 3564

-> To amend title 5, United States Code, to authorize appropriations for the Administrative Conference of the United States through fiscal year 2011, and for other purposes.
+That the bill from the House of Representatives (H.R.
+3564) entitled “An Act to amend title 5, United States Code, to authorize appropriations for the Administrative Conference of the United States through fiscal year 2011, and for other purposes.”, do pass with the following

-## § 1.
-Short title

-This Act may be cited as the “Regulatory Improvement Act of 2007”.

-## § 2.
-Authorization of appropriations

-Section 596 of title 5, United States Code, is amended to read as follows:

-> ## § 596.
-Authorization of appropriations
->
-> There are authorized to be appropriated to carry out this subchapter not more than $1,000,000 for fiscal year 2008, $3,300,000 for fiscal year 2009, $3,400,000 for fiscal year 2010, and $3,500,000 for fiscal year 2011.
-Of any amounts appropriated under this section, not more than $2,500 may be made available in each fiscal year for official representation and entertainment expenses for foreign dignitaries.
+*On page 2, lines 9 through 11, strike “$1,000,000 for fiscal year 2008, $3,300,000 for fiscal year 2009, $3,400,000 for fiscal year 2010, and $3,500,000 for fiscal year 2011” and insert “$3,200,000 for fiscal year 2009, $3,200,000 for fiscal year 2010, and $3,200,000 for fiscal year 2011”.*